 20 minutes along 3.5 miles of scenic line to Lake Windermere, and onwards to Lake cruise and other attractions.

-Our website has a dedicated area for Schools and Education www.lakesiderailway.co.uk detailing our extensive FOC offering when booking a train journey or group package.
+See our Schools and Education offers detailing our extensive FOC offering when booking a train journey or group package.

 We welcome school groups from nursery upwards and can tailor your visit to ensure that your group get the most from their experience.
 Beatrix Potter and her stories can be linked to many areas of the National Curriculum including Literacy, History, Geography, Art and Science.
 Topic work based around this amazing lady can provide a wealth of learning opportunities for pupils of all ages.

 So whether you are focussing on Literacy, Art, History or Science, we have developed a host of useful resources to make learning effective and fun.
 All the information you might need to help you plan a visit can be found in our downloadable Learning Resource Pack.
 Plus in summer 2016 we have a new musical theatre show ‘Where is Peter Rabbit?’ – why not combine a theatre & exhibition ticket?
-Please contact Stacey on firstname.lastname@example.org for more information or visit http://www.hop-skip-jump.com/groups/
+Please contact Stacey on firstname.lastname@example.org for more information.

 Brockhole is the perfect place to get a taste of the Lake District and combine learning and fun.
 We offer a flexible learning service, enabling you to tailor-make an inspiring day for your pupils: